Polesie Voivodeship: Demographics

-The provincial capital of the Polesie Voivodeship, and also the largest city was Brześć nad Bugiem (Brest-on-the-Bug) with some 48,000 inhabitants (1931).
+The provincial capital of the Polesie Voivodeship, and also the largest city was Brześć nad Bugiem (now Brest, Belarus) with some 48,000 inhabitants (1931).
 The province was made up of 9 powiats (counties), and had 12 substantial towns or cities.
 In 1921, the population of the province numbered 879,417, with a population density of about 20.8 persons per km2, the lowest in interwar Poland.
-By 1931, thanks to a government-sponsored settlement programme and the progressive development of education, commerce and industry in the urban centres (neglected under Tsarist Russia), the population had risen to 1,132,200, and the population density to 31 per km2.
+By 1931, thanks to a government-sponsored settlement programme and the development of education, commerce and industry in the urban centres, the population had risen to 1,132,200, and the population density to 31 per km2.
 The Jews constituted 49.2% of the urban population of Polesie, the highest in interwar Poland.
 They engaged mainly in retail trade, commerce and small industry.

 According to the 1931 census, some 80.6% of the population engaged in agriculture.
 Most estates above 50 hectares in size, were owned by Poles (65.4%), followed by ethnic Belarusians (17.8%).
 The majority of inhabitants (62.6%) described themselves merely as “locals” (Tutejszy), and for the greater part were peasants of Belarusian and Ukrainian origin.
 Ethnic Poles made up around 15% of the population, Ukrainians (mainly in the south-east) numbered about 5%, Belarusians 6.6%, and Jews (mainly in towns) around 10%.
 Smaller communities of Russians also existed.
-The illiteracy rate was 48.4% due to the lingering imperial legacy, the highest in Poland and well above the national average of 23.1% (in 1931).
+The illiteracy rate was 48.4%, the highest in Poland and well above the national average of 23.1% (in 1931).